-The Canterbury Soccer Club has been providing non-competitive, developmental, recreational spring soccer programs for youth in the Alta Vista area for 40 years.
+The Canterbury Soccer Club has been providing non-competitive, developmental, recreational spring soccer programs for youth in the Alta Vista area for over 40 years.
 We typically have over 300 children registered who enjoy the spring evenings, have lots of fun and get tons of exercise!

 The Canterbury Soccer Club is run entirely by volunteers.
 Over 70 volunteer coaches, assistant coaches, equipment managers, division convenors and executive members give generously of their time to ensure that all the children have an opportunity to explore the Beautiful Game of soccer every year.

 We always need volunteers, and train anyone who wants to help, so please let us know if you want to help your community.

 At the CSC we like to play soccer and have fun!
 Because we work with children, we take their safety very seriously.
 Please take the time to read about the parents code of conduct below.
 These are pointers to make sure everyone has a good time!

 1) That the children are on the field to have FUN!

 2) That coaches teach soccer fundamentals & teamwork and parents, guardians and guests are on the sidelines to provide encouragement and support to the players.

 3) We always strive to provide equal opportunity to all players to play on the fields, and in every position, regardless of skill level.